 Once you’ve set your travel itinerary, take a few minutes to look up the address and phone number of animal hospitals along the trip route.
 Print out the information or add it to your smartphone for easy access.
 Find out their opening hours, and also ask how they handle after hours emergencies.
 They may have a vet available on call, or they may refer you to a nearby emergency hospital.
 It’s harder to find this information when you’re in a strange place and in a panic.
 Download our free veterinary hospital info sheet (PDF) to jot down information on veterinarians and kennels on your route and at your destination.

-Also, include information on a dog kennel at your destination in case of an emergency.
+Also, include information on a dog kennel or dog sitter at your destination in case of an emergency.
 What if you should become hospitalized on your trip?
 It will only take a moment to search for a dog kennel and read some reviews but it will buy you peace of mind.

 On the topic of veterinarians, you should also bring along a record from your home vet confirming that your dog has had all the necessary shots.
 Hotels and other lodging establishments may require showing proof of vaccinations at check-in.